slowernews/wisdom-tldr/chapters/chapter_3_action.md

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
 -->

+If you don't decide somebody will decide it for you.

+Some people get paralyzed by [over thinking](#on-starting-and-timing).
+If you think too much, you’ll create a problem that wasn’t there in the first place but we have to feel we know enough to take action.

+> *'While we are reasoning concerning life, life is gone.' -- David Hume*

+> *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*